TRT — Turkey Time

 What does TRT stand for?

 TRT stands for Turkey Time.
-It is the time zone abbreviation used for a fixed offset of UTC+3.
+It is the time-zone abbreviation used for a fixed UTC+3 offset and does not change to a different seasonal abbreviation during the year.

 What is the UTC offset for TRT?

-TRT is UTC+3.
-In practical terms, that means TRT is three hours ahead of UTC at all times during the year.
+The UTC offset for TRT is UTC+3.
+This means TRT runs three hours ahead of Coordinated Universal Time throughout the entire year.

 When does TRT change for daylight saving time?

 TRT does not change for daylight saving time.
-There are no annual clock changes, and it does not switch to any alternate seasonal abbreviation.
+There are no DST transition dates, no clock changes, and no alternate summer or winter counterpart abbreviation.

 Does TRT have a daylight saving counterpart?